Azure-Samples/ms-identity-msal-java-samples/1. Server-Side Scenarios/msal-client-credential-secret/README.md

 1. Create the MSAL confidential client application.

-    Important note: even if we are building a console application, it is a daemon, and therefore a confidential client application, as it does not access Web APIs on behalf of a user, but on its own application behalf.
+    Important notes: even if we are building a console application, it is a daemon, and therefore a confidential client application, as it does not access Web APIs on behalf of a user, but on its own application behalf.

+    The app object needs to be reused, as it holds a token cache.
+This will work for up single tenant requests.
+For multi-tenant apps, once you get to millions of tokens, the app object will consume too much memory.
+See msal-client-credential-secret-high-availability sample in this directory for a high scale multi-tenant app.

     ```Java
        ConfidentialClientApplication app = ConfidentialClientApplication.builder(